Cairns Region: Council

-On 1 January 2014, Julia Leu ceased to be a Councillor upon the de-amalgamation of the Shire of Douglas.
+On 1 January 2014, Julia Leu ceased to be a Councillor upon the de-amalgamation of the Shire of Douglas, having been elected as mayor of the Shire of Douglas in November 2013.

 On 31 January 2015, Rob Pyne was elected to the Legislative Assembly of Queensland and resigned as a Councillor.
 Cathy Zeiger was appointed on 12 March 2015 to replace Rob Pyne by a panel comprising Mayor Bob Manning and former Councillors Fran Lindsay and Jeff Pezzutti.

 Bob Manning announced his retirement as mayor on 17 November 2023.
 Councillor Terry James was elected as mayor on 22 November 2023.

 Current composition

 The current council, elected in 2024, is: